Julia Mancuso: Personal life

 Of Italian descent, Mancuso was born in Reno, Nevada, and grew up in the nearby Lake Tahoe area as the middle of three sisters, between older sister April and younger sister Sara.
 Her father, Ciro Mancuso, was arrested at the family home when Julia was five years old, and was later convicted of running a $140 million marijuana smuggling operation.
 Her parents divorced in 1992, and her mother Andrea (née Tuffanelli) said that Julia "took everything out on the slopes."
 After his release from prison in 2000, Julia and her father became close.
 Ciro's sentence was greatly reduced because of his cooperation with the government in cases against other alleged organization members and Mancuso's lawyer Patrick Hallinan.
 As a result of his assistance to the government, Ciro Mancuso was allowed to keep $5 million in proceeds from his trafficking business.

 Mancuso graduated from The Winter Sports School in Park City, Utah, in 2000 and resides in Olympic Valley, California.

 She dated Norwegian alpine skier Aksel Lund Svindal for four years, until they decided to go their separate ways in September 2013.
 During her post-2015 injury layoff, Mancuso married surfer Dylan Fish.
 In July 2019, Mancuso gave birth to their son Sonny Fish Mancuso.

-In her spare time, Mancuso enjoys participating in other sports like surfing or freeride skiing.
-In 2016, she appeared in the Redbull Media House movie "Shades of Winter.
-Between" starring alongside other extreme sport performers.

-Being the influential figure she is in Lake Tahoe, Mancuso has fostered relationships with many young racers and even sells and gives them her old racing suits.